recorb/shiftdim_stablerank/README.md

 While the shift-dimension is in general not additive, we look forward to conducting experiments with real-world data summand-wise: both in the cases that a persistence module is interval decomposable, and if there is an approximation by (signed) direct sums of interval modules.

-The implementation of stable rank is relatively naive and could be speeded up in the future.
+The implementation is not optimal in its running time and hence could be speeded up in the future; in particular for stable rank.

 Feedback for the code is welcome and can be sent to maths (at) rene (minus) corbet (dot) de.